It’s true that AfrikaBurn organises the event, but to create Streetopia takes a village – and that village is Obs.

 If you know of anyone in the area that would like to support Streetopia, please let them know about our Donate page, thanks.

-Here’s a list of supporters of the event from in & around Observatory.
+Below is a list of supporters of our 2017 event from in & around Observatory.
 This list will be updated shortly as supporters for 2018 are confirmed:

 Green Elephant Backpackers

 Opened in the first year of democracy in South Africa – 1994 – the Green Elephant is a well-known feature of Obs and a beacon for visitors from all over the globe.
 With a laid-back atmosphere (and great pizzas on Thursday nights), this is something of an Obs institution that’s also an actively green business, doing their bit for our planet.

 A firm favourite with many visitors and students in our area, this is the double-storey building on Lower Main Rd that’s decorated with fantastic murals.
 Rumour has it they have a secret garden that’s a lush oasis enjoyed by all who get the privilege.

 Bursting with cool factor and thus a destination for many residents and visitors alike, Hello Sailor’s got it all, from hip young cats to burgers that border on spiritual experiences and on to picklebacks that’ll have you saving gherkin juice forever after.

 If words sashimi, nori and wasabi get your tastebugs roaring for action, then this humble but fabulously popular sushi joint is right up your alley, and is just down Trill Road.
 Sushi fundis swear by the quality and freshness – and many an Obs resident would go nowhere else for their fish fix (or for their range of Asian spirits and beers).